tsbarrett89/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    Relational Database is a thing used to store data, SQL is the language used to talk to and manipulate databases.

 - [ ] Why do tables need a `primary key`?

+    Luis said so.
+That way each resource has a unique identifier.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    Foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    A third table.

 ## Minimum Viable Product